Search

 Then CVM: ncli file-server list

-Look for your file server, the Status should be Not Active, note the UUID
+Look for your file server, it should be not there otherwise the Status should be Not Active, then note the UUID

 then